fishingelephants/console-quiz/README.md

 6. Check if the answer is correct and print to the console whether the answer is correct or not (Hint: write another method for this).

 7. Suppose this code would be a plugin for other programmers to use in their code.
 So make sure that all your code is private and doesn't interfere with the other programmers code (Hint: we learned a special technique to do exactly that).

+## ADD ON

+8. After you display the result, display the next random question, so that the game never ends.

+9. Be careful: after Task 8, the game literally never ends.
+So include the option to quit the game if the user writes 'exit' instead of the answer.
+In this case, DON'T call the function from Task 8.

+10. Track the user's score to make the game more fun!
+So each time an answer is correct, add 1 point to the score.

+11. Display the score in the console.
+Use yet another method for this.